-Monique joined Mother’s Choice in November 2014 and is the Director of Community Education, a department whose role it is to mobilize our community to be a voice for children in adversity, and to support practices and policies that reflect their best interests.
+Monique joined Mother’s Choice in November 2014 and is the Advisor of Community Education, a department whose role is to mobilize our community to be a voice for children in adversity, and to support practices and policies that reflect their best interests.
 Monique has two teenage children and in her free time, she enjoys hiking, exploring nature, and trying new restaurants with her family.

 Q: What do you do at your job?
 What does a typical day at work look like for you?

 A: Community Education is a relatively new department at Mother’s Choice.
-Previously, all our efforts were focused on intervention services that serve vulnerable girls and children, but to help fulfil Mother’s Choice vision to see every girl and baby in a loving family in Hong Kong, our department focuses on preventing the problems we face.
+Previously, all our efforts were focused on intervention services that serve vulnerable girls and children, but to help fulfill Mother’s Choice vision to see every girl and baby in a loving family in Hong Kong, our department focuses on preventing the problems we face.
 In the Community Education team, we mobilize the legal community to work together to support for practices and policies that ensure children to grow up in families, conduct Sexuality Education workshops to prevent crisis pregnancy, and partner with the academic community to research evidence-based approaches to maximize our impact on the community.

 I see my role being to build up a strong team, so my work revolves around working closely with team members to plan our programs.
 Many activities that we do interlink with other departments, so I also spend a lot of time working collaboratively with colleagues across Mother’s Choice.
 As our focus is on inspiring and mobilizing our community, I truly value every opportunity to engage our stakeholders in exploring partnership potential.